IberaSoft/horse-racing/README.md

 ```
 ***Betting***
 ```
-- Other participants could bet for the any horse in the game just scanning the QR code provided before start the race.
+- For betting, just scan the QR code provided before the race start and follow the instructions.
 ```

 ## Installation